 Lighter-than-air, egg-free meringues made with aquafaba, the liquid from a can of chickpeas.Every now and then, we stumble over some ingredient or procedure that seems to allow actual magic to take place.
 When I started reading that, in certain cases, the liquid left over from canned garbanzo beans can be whipped and used as a replacement for egg whites, I loudly exclaimed, “Balderdash … poppycock … malarkey!
 Wait a minute, that could actually work.”
 Want proof?
 Try one of these meringue cookies.
 When the young daughter of my director of culinary ops tried one, she looked up and said, “It tastes like a cloud.”
 She’s wrong, of course.
 Clouds are nearly this good.If you’re looking for a little variety, you could add 2 teaspoons instant coffee crystals and 6 drops of chocolate bitters to the batter before baking.
 Or, you could dip the final product into tempered chocolate and cool to room temperature before devouring.
 This recipe first appeared on altonbrown.com.

-3/4cupaquafaba, the liquid from one 15-ounce can of chickpeas, at room temperature
+3/4cupaquafaba, the liquid from one (15.5- to 16-ounce) can of low-sodium chickpeas, at room temperature

 1/4teaspooncream of tartar

-ACTIVE TIME: 10minutes
+ACTIVE TIME: 35minutes

-TOTAL TIME: 1hour40minutes
+TOTAL TIME: 1hour5minutes

-Yield: 160quarter-sized cookies
+Yield: 96quarter-sized cookies